ElDocWho/learning-journal201/learning-journal.md

   With Trello I learned how to assign tasks per member of the group.
 Also how keep track of the group's activities.

   Also learned css new tricks.

+**Journa Day 16**

+Learned more regarding local Storage and forms.